The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Possible Progenitor Systems

 \subsection{Stellar Death or Supernovae?}

 An alternative progenitor theory postulates that LFBOTs arise from stellar deaths, with possible origins including PPISNe \citep{leung2020}, failed SNe \citep{margutti2019, perley2019, qlc2019, antoni2022}, and magnetar-powered SNe \citep{prentice2018, vurm2021}.
 Central to each of these scenarios is the formation of a compact object that is either rapidly-rotating or accreting at super-Eddington rates to heat the supernova ejecta and power the LFBOT lightcurve.
-The classification of many lower-luminosity FBOTs \citep{drout2014} as CCSNe \citep{ho2023_fbot} highlight a possible connection between LFBOTs and the deaths of massive stars.
-From LFBOT host properties, we find some evidence that they may originate from the final stages of massive star evolution, which we explore below.
+The classification of many lower-luminosity FBOTs \citep{drout2014} as CCSNe \citep{ho2023_fbot} highlights a possible connection between LFBOTs and the deaths of massive stars.
+As shown in Sections \ref{sec:compare} and \ref{sec:offsets_res}, we find substantial evidence from LFBOT global host properties (star formation, metallicities) and their localizations that their progenitor comprises a young, massive stellar component and, thus, may originate from the final stages of massive star evolution, which we explore below.